PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 before changing them; do not alter fallback eligibility or broaden inference validation.
 Commit and push coherent units only, and do not create or update a pull request.

+## Safety-fallback norm evidence characterization checkpoint

+The first fallback-only owner after recursive relowering is the norm-only `run_pad_layout_cleanup()` call.
+Its child `_optimize_transpose_norm_subgraph_pad_prepost_nhwc_chains()` unconditionally prunes unused tensors after its fixed-point loop.
+A focused fixture proves that an empty rewrite can remove an unused constant while returning `optimized_transpose_norm_subgraph_pad_prepost_nhwc_chains: 0`; the raw result is therefore incomplete mutation evidence.

+A strict expected-failure lowerer contract requires `fallback_norm_tensor_count` immediately before the existing call and a `pruned_unused_tensors` clamped net delta merged into `fallback_norm_stats`.
+The existing norm-rewrite guard, its three child owners, reconciliation, topological sort, recursive relowering arguments, and all later fallback work remain unchanged.

+Focused safety-fallback characterization is `1 passed, 1 xfailed`.
+The broader sequential fallback-owner, reconciliation, convergence, core, pass-efficiency, architecture, and TensorFlow import-blocking gate is `445 passed, 1 xfailed in 27.33s`.
+Ruff and whitespace validation pass.

+At implementation, add only this observation point.
+Do not use the new cleanup counter to broaden the current reconciliation guard: pruning unused tensors alone does not require shape reconciliation.
+Validate the direct norm owner, Pad orchestration, safety-fallback AST contract, pass efficiency, architecture, core, and TensorFlow import blocking sequentially.
+Commit and push only; do not create or update a pull request.